CycleCloudCommunity/cyclecloud_arm/README.md

 1. Edit `params-cyclecloud.json`, updating these parameters:

-* `cycleDownloadURL`: The download URL for the CycleCloud installation files.
-Get this from your Microsoft or Cycle rep.
-* `cyclePortalAccount`: The email address registered with a [Cycle Portal](https://portal.cyclecomputing.com) account
-* `cyclePortalPW`: The password for the Cycle Portal account above.
-* `cycleLicenseURL`: The URL to a temporary license for CycleCloud.
-Get this from your Microsoft or Cycle rep.
 * `rsaPublicKey`: The public key staged into the Cycle and Jumpbox VMs
 * The follwing attributes from the service principal: `applicationSecret`, `tenantId`, `applicationId`
 *  `cyclecloudAdminPW`: Specifiy a password for the `admin` user for the Cyclecloud application server.
 The password needs to meet the following specifications: